-This Instant Pot lentil soup recipe has been adapted from the way I used to make it on the stove.
-Not only is it quick and easy but also it’s delicious and nutritious.
+This easy lentil soup recipe is flavorful, nutritious, and quick.
+This Instant Pot recipe has been adapted from the way I used to make it on the stove.
+Either way you choose to make this soup, it’s absolutely delicious.

-Back when my children were little, I needed something I could put on the table quickly after church.
-We tried eating out, but I quickly got tired of the kids’ menus and the noise.
+Back when my children were toddlers, I needed something I could put on the table quickly after church.

 Ingredients for Instant Pot Lentil Soup

-Other ingredients I added include onions, carrots, and celery.
-However, there have been times when I forgot to pick up celery or carrots, and it still turns out great.
+There have been times when I forgot to pick up celery or carrots, and it still turned out delicious.

 How to Make Instant Pot Lentil Soup